jlhor/3d-imaging-pipeline/README.md

 ## Code execution

-The [Workflow](doc/workflow.md) of `3d-imaging-pipeline` and the detailed instructions for the execution of each step.
+See the [Workflow](doc/workflow.md) of `3d-imaging-pipeline` and the detailed instructions for the execution of each step.

 *For a step-by-step walkthrough of a demo dataset, follow the instructions [here](doc/demo_instructions.md)*